stfc/PSyclone/doc/dynamo0p3.rst

     5) Include the indirection map for the to-space of the CMA operator.
        This is a rank-1 integer array with extent ``nrow``.
-    6) Include the indirection map for the from-space of the CMA operator.
+    6) If the from-space of the operator is *not* the same as the to-space then include the indirection map for the from-space of the CMA operator.
        This is a rank-1 integer array with extent ``ncol``.

 Matrix-Matrix